MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/audio-conferencing-in-office-365/manage-the-audio-conferencing-settings-for-my-organization.md

 4. On the **Product Licenses** page, turn on **Audio Conferencing** and then click **Save**.
 For more on licensing, see [Skype for Business add-on licensing](../skype-for-business-and-microsoft-teams-add-on-licensing/skype-for-business-and-microsoft-teams-add-on-licensing.md).

 > [!NOTE]
-> Unter Umständen wird Microsoft nach dem Zuweisen der Lizenz nicht sofort in der Liste als Audiokonferenzanbieter angezeigt.
-Melden Sie sich in diesem Fall im Office 365 Admin Center ab, oder drücken Sie STRG+F5, um das Browserfenster zu aktualisieren.
+> After you assign the license, Microsoft might not appear initially in the list as an audio conferencing provider.
+Wenn dies der Fall ist, melden Sie sich entweder beim Admin Center ab, oder drücken Sie STRG + F5, um das Browserfenster zu aktualisieren.

 ## <a name="enable-or-disable-emails-sent-to-audio-conferencing-users"></a>Aktivieren oder Deaktivieren von e-Mails, die an Audiokonferenz-Benutzer gesendet wurden